barbarer/py4e-int/_sources/bsoup/Exercises.rst

    :correct: c
    :feedback_a: Try again!
    :feedback_b: Try again!
    :feedback_c: Correct!
 This is the correct way to find all paragraph tags.
-In HTML, paragraph tags are p tags.
+In HTML, paragraph tags are 'p' tags.
 For Beautiful Soup, to find a class, class requires an underscore (class_).
    :feedback_d: Try again!

    Which of the following finds all paragraph tags with class b-soup?